-At t Israel, Van Kooy & Days, LLC, we are very sensitive to the needs of grieving families dealing with the aftermath of death.
+At Israel, Van Kooy & Days, LLC, we are very sensitive to the needs of grieving families dealing with the aftermath of death.
 However, the death sets into play many important practical events, such as probating the will and administering the estate.
 We give needed advice to our clients.
 This advice often concerns many aspects relating to property and assets that arise in the course of probating an estate and dividing property among heirs.
 We help the executors deal with problems efficiently and creatively.
 We are very aware of the potential for an executor or administrator to be sued, and give careful and realistic advice to protect the executor to prevent lawsuits from occurring.

 Immediately After Death

-Laurie Israel and Laura Days are available to answer all the questions, little and big, that arise after the death.
+Our attorneys are available to answer all the questions, little and big, that arise after the death.
 We help our estate-administration clients deal with the questions and confusion that arise after a loved one dies.
 There are small steps to be taken every day when someone dies.
 We lead clients through the process carefully, describing the reason for all the little steps and letting clients know what to expect next.

 Filing the Probate of the Estate